insane-catt/DiscordLaunchMC/README.md

 Please DM me

 ## Version history
+- v1.1.1: Added functionality to output the bot's name daily, making it easier to identify which bot is running in the console.
 - v1.1: Enabled to use English from the config.py.
 Also, implemented /setmaxplayers, /setdirectly and /searchproperty command.
 - v1.0.7-en: Updated README and revised comments
 - v1.0.6-en: Moved simple settings to config.py